 Speaking Out: a 21st-Century Handbook for Women and Girls

-A short, accessible and practical handbook for women on speaking out safely and confidently from no.1 non-fiction bestseller Tara Moss.
+An accessible, timely and practical handbook for women on speaking out safely and confidently from no.1 non-fiction bestseller Tara Moss.

-Tara Moss has spent 20 years in the public sphere and has had to face down nerves, critics and backlash.
-She has become a leader in speaking out.
+Tara Moss has spent 20 years in the public sphere and has had to face down nerves, critics and backlash to emerge as a leader in speaking out.
 In this handbook she offers advice on preparation, speaking out and negotiating public spaces.
-With a special focus on public speaking, social media and online safety, she offers tips on how to research, form arguments, find support and handle criticism.
+With a special focus on public speaking, writing, social media and online safety, she offers tips on how to research, form arguments, find support and handle criticism.

 This is a guide for women young and old that not only helps them find their voice, but argues passionately for why it matters.

 PRAISE FOR SPEAKING OUT

 'To say this book is timely is to put it mildly ...
 It should be mandatory reading for every teenage girl, let alone women in general.'
 Weekly Times

 'This book by Tara Moss is so very important.
 It has been an eye-opening read for me and it has changed my life.
 If every young man and every young woman was given a copy of this book it would make so many small changes in individual behaviours that we might just be able to begin to tackle a problem that is often invisible to us' Krissy Kneen, Avid Reader

 'Moss provides clear, simple strategies to cope with the often disproportionately agressive response women receive when they speak out' Jane Gilmore, Guardian Australia

 'Speaking Out is a straightforward guide centring on how and why to speak out, and what to expect when you do' Rosemarie Milsom, Sunday Life

 'This book, part memoir, part manifesto, catapults [Tara] into the frontline as a public commentator who demands serious attention' Caroline Baum